weblogixx/wsclient-evented/README.md

-int maxSendTries [default: 10] Maximal amount of tries for ws send to fail for the same request function onBeforeWsOpen [default: null] Called before WebSocket connections are established function onWsOpen [default: null] Called when a WebSocket connection becomes ready function onWsMessage [default: null] Called on all WebSocket onMessage events function onWsClose [default: null] Called when a WebSocket connection is closed function onWsError [default: null] Called when a WebSocket connection throws errors function onWsTimeout [default: null] Called when a WebSocket connection times out
+int maxSendTries [default: 10] Maximal amount of tries for ws send to fail for the same request function onBeforeWsOpen [default: null] Called before WebSocket connections are established function onWsOpen [default: null] Called when a WebSocket connection becomes ready function onWsMessage [default: defaultMessageHandler] Called on all WebSocket onMessage events.
+Defaults to emitting via fbemitter function onWsClose [default: null] Called when a WebSocket connection is closed function onWsError [default: null] Called when a WebSocket connection throws errors function onWsTimeout [default: null] Called when a WebSocket connection times out
 ```

+---

 ### Methods
 The following methods are available for usage after a new wsclient-evented was created.